 May He bring you home rejoicing at the wonders He has shown you

 May He bring you home rejoicing once again into our doors.

 Information from the NHS and the Methodist Church is available below:

 If you are new to our church, just visiting or need directions you can find lots of useful information here.

 Contact details and forms for general queries are here....

 The church building is available for hire and details are here...

 RMCC is part of the Rugby and Daventry Methodist Circuit, comprising 12 churches: Bilton, Broadwell, Christ Church, Daventry, Dunchurch, Grandborough, Long Lawford, Lutterworth, Newbold, Paddox, RMCC and Wesley Road at Duffy Place.

 RMCC is part of the Methodist Church in Britain.
 Visit their website here.
-The daily prayer from the Methodist Church:

 Follow us on Twitter and Facebook to keep up to date with all events and generally what's happening at RMCC.